VirtusLab/besom/README.md

 ## Explaining the file structure
 `Pulumi.yaml` is your main Pulumi file, explained [here](https://www.pulumi.com/docs/concepts/projects/project-file/).

-`project.scala` is the file containing your dependencies for [scala-cli](https://scala-cli.virtuslab.org).
+`project.scala` is the file containing your dependencies for [Scala-CLI](https://scala-cli.virtuslab.org).

 `Main.scala` is the entry point for your Infrastructure as Code.

-Resources created in `Pulumi.run{ ... }` block will be created by Pulumi.
+Resources created in `Pulumi.run { ... }` block will be created by Pulumi.

 ## Tips
 - Pass `Context` everywhere you are using Pulumi, for example when you are creating a resource.